ALK Airlines

-ALK Airlines, legally incorporated as Air Lubo (ALK JSC), is a Bulgarian passenger charter airline headquartered in Sofia.
+ALK Airlines, legally registered as Air Lubo (ALK JSC), is a Bulgarian passenger charter airline headquartered in Sofia.

 History

-The airline commenced operations in mid-2016 and originally planned to take over two pre-owned Fokker 100 from defunct Dutch Antilles Express.
+The airline was established in May 2016 and commenced operations after a short time.
+Originally it planned to buy Fokker 100s from defunct Dutch Antilles Express.
 However, only one of them was subsequently operated while the other was sold for spare parts to Iran Aseman Airlines.

 Destinations

 The airline offers worldwide charter flights with a focus on services to and from Bulgaria.